0nix/ggj21/twine/evidence_questioning.md

 Lieutenant Sessler slaps the handles of his chair and motions towards the Sergeant with an uncanny amount of confidence.
 "There's your answer, Sergeant!
 It was seven degrees outside.
 She is cold, Bayer!
 It's the start of March, for the love of God.
 This woman is simply sensitive to cold and we are supposed to jump on her for dressing the part?"
 He cackles before continuing to admonish the Sergeant's paranoia.
 "I'd be dressed like that too if I expected to be out and about.
 I'd suggest you start worrying about relevant evidence."

 Sergeant Bayer shakes his head, showing his teeth as he does.
 You can't really tell if he's smiling or gritting his teeth.
 "You know, that's quite rich coming from you.
-After all you are so known by both your boundless patience and prudence.
+After all you are famous for your boundless patience and inexhaustible prudence.
 And, lest we forget, your pragmatism."

 The sarcasm of Sergeant Bayer goes over like a lead balloon in a thunderstorm.
 Lieutenant Sessler crosses his arms and defies his superior.
 "Oh, is that so?"
 He responds with an accusatory snarl.

 "Oh, absolutely."
 Sergeant Bayer responds, relishing the verbal fencing.
-"Only insofar if you consider a cudgel to the head a pragmatic solution, Lieutenant Sessler."
+"Only insofar if you consider a cudgel to the head a pragmatic solution, Lieutenant."

 Lieutenant Sessler lets out a loud, raspy cackle that just might be the worst thing you have ever heard.
 It made nails on a chalkboard sound like Beethoven.
 "I'm more surprised you don't agree with me, Sergeant."
 He says in between wheezes.

 The Sergeant scratches his chin, posing as if he was thinking intensely.
 The debate is starting to devolve into a childish spat, with all this snide commentary.
-"Well... let's start with the fact that she is an unknown to our intel."
+"Well... let us start with the fact that she is an unknown person to our intelligence apparatus."
 He starts in his professorial tone.
-"That alone is grounds for suspicion and prime material for a formal inquiry."
+"That alone is grounds for suspicion and prime material for a formal departmental inquiry."

-Lieutenant Sessler clicks his mouth.
-"Tsk, tsk, tsk" he says. "now who is misusing Ministry resources, eh?" /n/n Sergeant Bayer inches closer to Sessler's face, seeking his gaze wherever it would be pointed at.
+Lieutenant Sessler clicks his tongue.
+"Now who is misusing Ministry resources, eh?"
+He says. /n/n Sergeant Bayer inches closer to Sessler's face, seeking his gaze wherever it would be pointed at.
 "Right, if you don't pursue this the judgement to be doubted is not going to be mine but yours.
 I'd rather you not risk your career on dismissing a suspect because you think they're cold."

+"I'm sorry," Lieutenant Sessler chuckles.
+"I don't kiss orphans." /n/n Sergeant Bayer is taken aback sits back in his chair.
+You have never seen this man caught off-guard and yet this remark broke his otherwise stoic demeanor.

 [Say nothing and stare at Sessler]